 My brief encounter with the mother bear has had a profound impact on me as a person.
 It deepened my respect for the Alaska wilderness and its majestic inhabitants.
 Salmon, razor clams, bears and scallops; we are intertwined with all of them in a complex relationship that goes beyond food.
 The fish I catch ensures that families in my city have access to safe, healthy and wholesome food, while what I don’t catch ensures the same for the bear.

 It also helps to preserve wild seafood populations for future generations, which is my ultimate goal.
 I am determined to do my part in making sure that my grandchildren, and my grandchildren’s grandchildren, have access to good food like Wild Salmon and Razor Clams.
 That is the driving philosophy behind Duke’s Seafood & Chowder.
 It creates my never-ending adventure, and the encounter with the bear is just a story within a larger story, the one about sustainability.
 Serving quality food that is safe to eat and doesn’t harm the environment is extremely important to me, and I’ve made it my mission to lead by example and help others in creating their own stories.

 Moral of the story: don’t let the bears scare you away from doing the right thing.
 Look long and hard enough, and you’ll see it’s all connected anyway.

-Book a reservation at one of our six locations today, and become a part of the story.
+Book a reservation at one of our seven locations today, and become a part of the story.